ragibson/ModularityPruning/docs/index.rst

 This method works for single-layer and multi-layer networks, as well as for restricting focus to a fixed number of communities when desired.

+Prior to version v1.3, we used the Louvain algorithm for modularity maximization instead of Leiden.
+The deprecated module `modularitypruning.louvain_utilities` now shims single-layer functions to their corresponding Leiden versions in `modularitypruning.leiden_utilities` (though it still contains the legacy multi-layer functions since they can be faster in general).

 .. toctree::
    source/installation
    source/basic_example